AnamKhalid09/Project-3/README.md

 9. Push the above changes to GitHub.

+10. Install the following libraries in your local using terminal/Gitbash.
+You'll use these libraries later in your code for the data analysis purpose.

+- Pandas
+- requests
+- BeautifulSoup
+- os
+- sqlalchemy
+- config

 ## Project Proposal

 The project proposal is attached in repo in the pdf form, please refer to the pdf file with name 'Project Proposal' for understanding of the project in detail.